-When she saw he had made no move at all to do so, that was worse, she subsided against the wall cabinet and there was nothing he could do to fix that.
+When she saw he had made no move at all to do so, that was worse, she subsided against the wall cabinet and there was nothing he could do to fix any of it.

 ‘Sex,’ moaned Geneviève You did that – you had actual sex – with my longest friend from childhood, in revenge for what I’d done?’

 ‘No, not revenge and that shows you’re not listening.
 I made it clear that, to me, you and Philippe were not the important factor here – you’re the one trying to make it important.
 The issue is dishonesty with us all, not listening to what we have been trying to tell you for so long and thinking it would be all right – that’s the issue.’

 She began to almost wail.
 ‘I don’t think I can take this, I don’t know where to turn.
 I feel … betrayed, you never thought to call me, to ask me?’

 ‘I did call you,’ he said quietly, ‘and you know I did.
 More than once.
 Do you want to hear what Nikki said about that?’